 It’s looking for motivated, energetic, and dedicated workers to sort and package its precious cargo—helping to make sure the farmers are able to ship their fruit fresh by the end of the season.

-To make the application process as easy as possible, BC Tree Fruits is holding a pair of hiring fairs, where anyone interested can apply for positions and get all the details they need.
+To make the application process as easy as possible, BC Tree Fruits is holding a hiring fair where anyone interested can apply for positions and get all the details they need.

-The first will be on May 26, and the second on June 2.
-On both those days, BC Tree Fruits facilities in Kelowna and Oliver will be holding the hiring fairs from 9 a.m. until 12 p.m.
+On June 2 BC Tree Fruits facilities in Kelowna and Oliver will be open their doors to job seekers from 9 a.m. until 12 p.m.

 The full-time cherry packing jobs pay $14-$15 an hour, are available in both morning and evening shifts, and come with ample overtime opportunities.

 “This position is great as a first job, a way to gain great experience and get your foot in the door with a local company, or for someone simply looking for steady work throughout the summer,” Marsel says.